cdesale/Fridgenuity/README.md

-This is the link to the deployed version:

-This is a restuarnt recommendation app.
-User can login to their profile or register for a new account in the first page of the app.
-They have the option to choose skipping the login/register, and link them directly to the list of restaurant recommendation, which is our home page.
-In Home, user can search restaurant by typing in city, they can also sort according to cuisine type.
-They will see information about the restaurant, including name, description, address and also the pinned google map.
-If user is singed in, they can add their recommendation, which will navigate them to the form.
-Once, they submit the form, it will be added to their profile page, where they can patch or delete their submittion.
-Simply click the logout button in the header, if they want to.

-This is the backend repo link: https://github.com/mimimingfei/Get-Gramming-BackEnd.git

-The package we need to install before running locally are, "react-bootstrap": "^2.9.2",
- "react-dom": "^18.2.0",
- "react-router-dom": "^6.21.1",
- "proxy": "^2.1.1",
- "react": "^18.2.0",
- "firebase": "^10.7.1",
- "express": "^4.18.2",
- "axios": "^1.6.4"

-In order to run the project locally, we should do 'git clone https://github.com/cdesale/Get-Gramming-FE', 'cd Get-Gramming-FE', and 'npm run dev'.
+# Frontend for Get Gramming

+## About Get Gramming
+Get Gramming is a restaurant recommendation app with the following features:

+- User Registration/Login: New users can register or existing users can log in on the app's first page.
+- Home Page: Displays a list of restaurant recommendations.
+Users can search for restaurants by city or cuisine type.
+Each listing includes the restaurant's name, description, address, and location on Google Maps.
+- Adding Recommendations: Signed-in users can post their own recommendations by completing a form.
+- Managing Recommendations: Users can edit or delete their recommendations from their profile page.
+- Logout: Users can log out via the logout button.

+## Deployed Version
+- link:

+## Tools and Technology
+- Frontend is built in React.
+- Google Maps API is used to enable autocomplete address, obtain longitude and latitude, render address on maps.
+- Uploaded photos are stored in Firebase.

+## Set-Up
+- In Visual Studio Code terminal, run `git clone https://github.com/cdesale/Get-Gramming-FE.git`
+- Go to repository `cd Get-Gramming-FE`
+- Run `npm install` to install packages.
+- Run `npm run dev` to start the server.

+The link to BackEnd repository for GetGramming web application: https://github.com/mimimingfei/Get-Gramming-BackEnd.git